microsoft/pxt-adafruit/docs/lessons/magic-logo/quiz-answers.md

 ## 1. Define 'on logo up'

-A function that will run code when the BBC micro:bit screen is facing up and vertically orientated.
+A function that will run code when the @boardname@ screen is facing up and vertically orientated.

 <br/>

-## 2. Write the condition that detects when the BBC micro:bit logo is facing up and vertically orientated.
+## 2. Write the condition that detects when the @boardname@ logo is facing up and vertically orientated.

 The `logo up` event is raised when...